IceComet08/T-rex/README.md

 # T-rex
-Joguinho T-rex quando acaba a internet
+Joguinho do T-rex quando acaba a internet